silkroadnomad/DoichainPlaygroundSvelte/README.md

 - [x] add Dockerfile and docker-compose.yml with Doichain Node and ElectrumX
     - [x] generating Electrumx self signed server certificates on startup (for secure websocket in local development)
     - [x] adding a network dropdown (Doichain Mainnet / Doichain RegTest) to +layout.svelte
-    - [ ] connecting to RegTest Electrumx
+    - [x] connecting to RegTest Electrumx (Remark: doesn't work with Chrome - using self signed certificate!
+Use Firefox or add exception)
     - [ ] add nginx, letsencrypt and enable wss for Electrumx for production use
 - [x] generate mnemonic
 - [x] create xpriv and xpub from mnemonic